 - Great webcam included.

-- Comes with a meager 4 GB of ram.
-Good enough for most activities but now-a-days you’ll want 16 GB or more.
+- Comes with 4 GB of ram.
+Good enough for most teaching activities but way too much of a bottle neck if you want to do any graphical work.

 HP Envy WHUD – The Over Sized Option